 Landing A Hot Air Balloon

 There are two types of landings when flying a hot air balloon.
 Both are safe and normal.
 Stand-up landings are where the balloon and basket stand upright.
 Tip-over landings where there is additional wind.
 Safety is always the number one factor when landing a hot air balloon.
-Pilots try to land where there are no obstacles, no farm animals, and in areas that have enough room for landing.
+Pilots try to land where there are no obstacles, no farm animals, and in areas with enough room for landing.
 Fast landing conditions (winds 10+ mph) require passengers to be trained for faster wind landing positions.
 Although it is possible to land hot air balloons in winds faster than 17mph, it has increased risk.
 A good rule of thumb is that it will likely be a fast landing if you are launching a hot air balloon in fast wind.
 You can learn more about how pilots select landing locations in this article

 Hot Air Balloons Never Fly In Thunderstorms